Capital City: Valletta

 Healthcare in Malta

 First, you must register as a resident, then you can get a social security number from the Department of Social Security or the District Offices.
 This number includes you in the country’s healthcare system.
 The system is extensive and covers many medical services, which you get for free.
-What is covered is specialist treatment, inpatient care, some prescriptions, antenatal and postnatal care.
+What is covered is specialist treatment, inpatient care, some prescriptions, and antenatal and postnatal care.
 There’s also a private healthcare system.

-But how much does the health cover cost you?
+But how much does the health coverage cost you?
 Usually, it’s about 10% of your salary (before tax) + 10% from your employer.
 However, if you’re self-employed, it could go up to 15% of your income.

 Prescribed medicine is free when you’re a hospital patient.
 However, if you aren’t, not all prescribed medicine is free.